Umm Kulthum: Early life

 Her grandfather was also a well-known reader of the Qur'an and she remembered how the villagers used to listen to him when he recited the Qur'an.
 When she was 12 years old, having noticed her strength in singing, her father asked her to join the family ensemble.
 She subsequently joined as a supporting voice, initially just repeating what the others sang.
 On stage, she wore a boy's cloak and bedouin head covering in order to alleviate her father's anxiety about her reputation and public performance.
 At the age of 16, she was noticed by Mohamed Abo Al-Ela, a modestly famous singer, who taught her the old classical Arabic repertoire.
 A few years later, she met the famous composer and oudist Zakariyya Ahmad, who took her to Cairo.
 Although she made several visits to Cairo in the early 1920s, she waited until 1923 before permanently moving there.
-She was invited on several occasions to the home of Amin Beh Al Mahdy, who taught her to play the oud, a type of lute.
+She was invited on several occasions to the home of Amin Beh Al Mahdy, who taught her to play the oud.
 She developed a close relationship with Rawheya Al-Mahdi, Amin's daughter, and became her closest friend.
 Umm Kulthum even attended Rawheya's daughter's wedding, although she usually preferred not to appear in public, outside of her performances.

 During the early years of her career, she faced staunch competition from two prominent singers: Mounira El Mahdeya and Fatheya Ahmed, who had voices similar to hers.
 El Mahdeya's friend, who worked as an editor at Al-Masra, suggested several times that Umm Kulthum had married one of the guests who frequently visited her household; this affected her conservative father so much that he decided that the whole family should return to their village.
 He would only change his mind after being persuaded by the arguments of Amin Al Mahdi.
 Following this incident, Umm Kulthum made a public statement regarding visits in her household in which she announced she would no longer receive visitors.
-In 1923 she struck a contract with Odeon Records which by 1926 would pay her more than any other Egyptian musical artist per record.
+In 1924, she struck a contract with Odeon Records which by 1926 would pay her more than any other Egyptian musical artist per record.

-Professional career
+Career

 Amin El Mahdi invited her into the cultural circles in Cairo.
 In 1924, she was introduced to the poet Ahmed Rami, who would later on write 137 songs for her, and would also introduce her to French literature and become her head mentor in Arabic literature and literary analysis.
+The mid-to-late 1920s marked her transition into a professional recording artist and cultural icon.
+She made her first audio recordings in 1924 for labels like Odeon Records, but it was her 1927 recordings that truly launched her career.